Virgin Media: Charging exit fees

-Virgin Media charges customers exit fees when they move to a location where they are unable to receive Virgin Media services.
-Ofcom is investigating Virgin Media for this practice and was due to make a preliminary decision in April 2018.
-In an update in May 2018, Ofcom reported that it had reasonable grounds to believe that Virgin had contravened one of its General Conditions by: setting and charging customers early termination charges (ETCs) which were too high; requiring customers moving house to an area within Virgin's network to sign up to a new fixed term contract or pay ETCs; and failing to take action to ensure that its conditions and procedures for contract termination did not act as disincentives to its customers against changing provider.
-Ofcom also found it had reasonable grounds for believing Virgin had contravened another General Condition when it failed to publish on its website clear and up-to-date information about the ETCs payable when fixed term contracts are terminated.
+Virgin Media formerly charged customers exit fees if they moved to a location where they would be unable to receive Virgin Media services.
+From 2017 to 2018, Ofcom investigated Virgin Media's early termination charges and found that Virgin had contravened Ofcom's General Conditions between 2016 and 2017 by failing to publish clear and up-to-date information about the charges, as well as setting them higher than the contractually agreed payments, and fined Virgin Media £7 million.
+As part of the investigation Virgin Media also agreed to make clearer to customers that early termination charges may apply when moving out of Virgin's network area, as well as allowing customers who move home within the network area to continue on their existing contract rather than start a new fixed term.
+In 2022 Virgin Media announced it would end the practice of charging customers an exit fee when moving to a home where its services are not available.

 Data pimping

-In early 2008, it was announced that the ISP arm of Virgin Media had entered into a contract (along with BT and TalkTalk) with the former spyware company Phorm (responsible under their 121Media guise for the Apropos rootkit) to intercept and analyse their users' click-stream data, and sell the anonymised aggregate information as part of Phorm's OIX advertising service.
-The practice, which has become known as "data pimping", came under intense fire from various internet communities and other interested parties who believe that the interception of data is illegal under UK law (RIPA).
-At a more fundamental level, many have argued that the ISPs and Phorm have no right to sell a commodity (a user's data) to which they have no claim of ownership.
+In early 2008, it was announced that the ISP arm of Virgin Media had entered into a contract (along with BT and TalkTalk) with the former spyware company Phorm (responsible under their 121Media guise for the Apropos rootkit) to intercept and analyse users' click-stream data, and sell the anonymised aggregate information as part of Phorm's OIX advertising service.
+The practice, which has become known as "data pimping", came under intense fire from various internet communities and other interested parties who believed that the interception of data is illegal under UK law (RIPA).

-Though Phorm initially claimed Virgin Media had signed an exclusive contract and were committed to implementing Phorm's Webwise tracking system, Virgin Media have since distanced themselves from this and now state that they have only signed a preliminary contract with Phorm to better understand the tracking technology, and are under no obligation to implement it.
-Reports on the Guardian website in May 2008 suggested Virgin Media may be further distancing themselves from the controversial system.
+Though Phorm initially claimed Virgin Media had signed an exclusive contract and were committed to implementing Phorm's Webwise tracking system, Virgin Media subsequently distanced themselves and stated that they only signed a preliminary contract with Phorm to better understand the tracking technology, and were under no obligation to implement it.
+Reports on the Guardian website in May 2008 suggested Virgin Media were distancing themselves from the controversial system.

 Wikipedia censorship

 In December 2008, Virgin Media was one of several ISPs in the UK to attempt to censor its users' access to the Wikipedia article about the 1976 album Virgin Killer by stadium rock band Scorpions.
-The album cover has generated controversy, as it features the partially obscured image of a naked, underage girl.
-The Wikipedia article includes this image and its URL was blacklisted by the Internet Watch Foundation after a user complaint.
-The blacklisting has since been rescinded.
+The album cover generated controversy, as it featured the partially obscured image of a naked, underage girl.
+The article was blacklisted by the Internet Watch Foundation after a user complaint.
+The blacklisting was since rescinded.